 Navigate through the list of records to view the aggregated number of records that pertain to a specific country:

-In the Select preferred countries block, select the preferred countries for storing this regulated data.
+In the Select preferred countries block, select the preferred countries for storing and processing this regulated data.
 In the Country preferences box, you can select multiple countries in which you would like to store your regulated data.
 You can reorder the preferred countries by dragging them across the list of selected countries.

 Additionally, you can adjust the optimization weights for the regulated data records between the origin country and preferred countries.
 In this situation, the recommendation module will give a preference to the origin country or preferred countries depending on the weights you set.
 So the module will re-analyze your data and identify records that can be stored in a specific country if the neighboring countries tolerate this and records that can be stored only in the origin country.
 The distribution of records will depends on the weights you set.
 The table with records will be recalculated and aggregated according to the weights.
 After adjusting weights, you may notice the lines that indicate countries from which regulated data can be stored in the preferred countries.

 In addition, to the weights and preferred countries, you can configure custom data residency rules.

 You can manage the data residency rules, as follows:

 create new rules